-Distribution: Widely distributed throughout Washington; British Columbia south to California, east to Montana, Idaho, Nevada, and Utah.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Montana, Idaho, Nevada, and Utah.

-Habitat: Dry, open areas from shrub-steppe to mid-elevations in the mountains.
+Habitat: Dry, open areas from shrub-steppe to middle elevations in the mountains.

 Conservation Status: Not of concern